alessiosantocs/writings/thoughtsflow.md

 # ThoughtsFlow
+###### 1 Oct 2014
+Yesterday I was pretty busy building the level 0 of our nice game.
+The behind the scenes included a lot of work of automation and animation.
+Yes because our little P must float around the screen gently and almost as if he really wanted to.

+That's why I needed to improve the base Animation class with some logics to better handle both complex and simple animations and extend it creating another animation class called MoveToAnimation.
+This nice prototype will take the point that has to be moved and the point[s] it needs to move to!

+By default it accepts a track of points.
+The animation will be stopped only when all points have been reached and passed and it can be restarted automatically if the user specifies a tiny boolean that specifies so.

+I am quite satisfied about the animation system.
+It's easy to use as a developer, it's built upon inheritance and it has strong scaling possibilities.
+Probably it's not the most powerful animation engine I've every seen, but I am sure that after this it will indeed contain a lot of core functionalities that will allow creating complex animations in a blink of an eye (or in a few lines of code :D).

+Another interesting fact is, while working on the level 0 I started better understanding the story of our main character and - why not? - of our stars and universe.
+I started giving more attention to these details in the game because the end user will expect these to be as senseful as possible.
+We need to give our character a life to live in and the graphic representation of it will come out by itself.
 ###### 29 Sept 2014
 It's monday and I spent the day working on the development plan for our brand new application here at Snaphealth.